hgallery/WebServerLogParserType1/README.md

 # WebServerLogParserType1

 **Purpose:**

-For a specific log file format, this CLI application extracts the useful data items, and sums up the selected data.
+For a specific log file format, this CLI application extracts and analyzes the data.

 **Scenario:**

 There are a number of shops that sell food items.
 Each shop has a number of employees.
 There is a warehouse that supplies food items to the shops.
 Whenever employees submit an order to the warehouse, the activity is logged.

 **The project contains these source files:**

-- Parser.java: This class extracts the useful data items and stores them to a list.
+- ``Parser.java``: This class extracts the useful data items and stores them to a list.
-- Statistics.java: This class counts how many orders of each food item have been placed, and stores the counting in key-value pairs in the format of <food_item, number_of_orders>
+- ``Statistics.java``: This class counts how many orders of each food item have been placed, and stores the counting in key-value pairs in the format of <food_item, number_of_orders>
-- FileWriter.java: This interface is implemented by Parser and Statistics for a pattern.
+- ``FileWriter.java``: This interface is implemented by Parser and Statistics for a pattern.
-- Main.java: This class instantiates Parser and Statistics, and uses them.
+- ``Main.java``: This class instantiates Parser and Statistics, and uses their methods.
-- Constants.java: This class has the constant values used in the project.
+- ``Constants.java``: This class has the constant values used in the project.

 **The project contains these data files:**

-- Input file: input.txt (The program reads the data from this log file that is in a specific format.)
+- Input file: ``input.txt`` (The Parser program reads the data from this log file that is in a specific format.)
-- Output file 1: output_useful_items.txt  (The program writes the extracted data items to this file.)
+- Output file 1: ``output_useful_items.txt``  (The Parser program writes the extracted data to this file.)
-- Output file 2: output_usage_volume.txt  (The program writes the food ordering usage volume to this file.)
+- Output file 2: ``output_usage_volume.txt``  (The Statistics program writes the food ordering usage to this file.)

 **A number of modern techniques and features are used including:**

 - Generics
 - Lambda Expression